alphaXiv/paper-implementations/agent_r1/README.md

 8. Run training on HotpotQA using PPO, GRPO, and RPP algorithms

 **Prerequisites:**
-- Docker with GPU support (nvidia-docker or Docker with `--gpus all` flag)
+- Docker with GPU support (nvidia-docker or Docker with `--gpus all` flag - best to use already setup docker and CUDA environment like Lambda Labs GPU Base image 22.04)
 - NVIDIA CUDA-compatible GPUs (4xA100 80GB recommended for full training)
 - At least 500GB free disk space for models and data
 - Optional: Weights & Biases API key for logging (`export WANDB_API_KEY="your_key_here"`)

-**Training Time:**
-- Approximately 10-12 hours per algorithm on 4xA100 80GB GPUs

 ### For Detailed Documentation